 While our time on the water is postponed, we can keep the sailing spirit and education alive in our homes.
 Dave Perry is offering three of his books - Winning One Designs, Understanding the Racing Rules through 2020, and 100 Best Racing Rule Quizzes for $25 (plus S&H.) Purchase here

 Just for fun, here's a sample of his quizzes.
-Here are the May questions.
+Here are the May questions, with the answers as an attachment.
 The April questions with the answers are below.

 #6 - Boats S (on starboard tack) and P (on port tack), both close-hauled, are converging on a beat.
 P will safely cross S. However, when they are less than two lengths apart, the wind veers (shifts to the right) ten degrees.
 S luffs (changes her course) in response to the windshift such that P is unable to keep clear.

 There is minor contact with no damage or injury, and both boats protest.
 How would you decide this?

 #33 - A port-tack boat (PA) and a starboard-tack boat (SB) are approaching the windward mark.
 PA tacks to round the mark, and passes head to wind within the zone.
 At that moment she is one length ahead and slightly to windward of SB, and moving more slowly than SB due to her tack.
 SB holds her course.
 As PA begins to bear away around the mark it becomes apparent that SB will hit PA's leeward side, and that there will not be room for SB to sail between PA and the mark without hitting either.
 PA luffs away from the mark and SB passes between PA and the mark with no contact.
 PA protests SB.
 How would you decide this?